-set_prolog_stack(+Stack, +Key, +Value)
+set_prolog_stack(+Stack, +KeyValue)

-Set a parameter for a runtime stack.
+Set a parameter for one of the Prolog runtime stacks.
 Stack is one of local, global, trail or argument.
-The table below describes the Key/Value pairs.
+The table below describes the Key(argValue) pairs.
+Value can be an arithmetic integer expression.
+E.g., to specify a 2Gb limit for the global stack one can use: